Kubernetes upgrade notes: 1.15.x to 1.16.x

 iptables 1.6.x.
 So that’s maybe something that people should take care of that use Ubuntu > 18.04 or maybe also newer versions of Debian or CentOS.

-In the Urgent Upgrade Notes I saw no important informations for me.
+In the Urgent Upgrade Notes I saw no important information for me.

 As already mentioned above the Deprecations and Removals contains VERY information about APIs that are no longer served by default.